FOLLOW US

 By rail

 Contact your train or tour operator before booking your travel to make sure you enter Russia through an immigration checkpoint.
-Contact your nearest Russian embassy or consulate for advice on rail travel.
+Contact the nearest Russian embassy or consulate for advice on rail travel.

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Russia.
+There are strict rules about goods that you can take into and out of Russia.
 You must declare anything that may be prohibited or subject to tax or duty.

-You must complete a customs declaration form if you import over 10,000 US dollars (or equivalent) or certain types of goods, including:
+You must complete a customs declaration form if you import certain types of goods worth more than 10,000 US dollars (or the same amount in other currencies), including:

 • electrical items